99buntai/JR-BERU-ESP/README.md

 ## Station Config Web Editor

 The Station Config Web Editor is a powerful tool that allows you to create and customize JR BERU configurations without manually editing JSON files.
-This editor features a user-friendly interface for configuring all aspects of your virtual train station.
+This editor features a user-friendly interface for configuring all the station/audioparameters in the JR-Beru system.

 ### Accessing the Editor